grantmcdermott/R-intro/regression-intro.md

 # Further reading

 - Ed has outstanding notes for a [PhD-level econometrics course](http://edrub.in/ARE212/notes.html) on his website.
 I believe that he is turning these notes into a book with some coauthors, so stay tuned for that too.

-[^1]: Indeed, all other regression packages in R that I'm aware of --- including those that allow for much more advanced and flexible models --- closely follow the `lm` syntax.

-[^2]: No need to tabulate/append a whole new matrix of binary variables.

-[^3]: There are other packages for running panel regressions in R, in particular the `plm` package.
-However, I think that `lfe` supersedes these in virtually all aspects.

-[^4]: It is very similar to the excellent [reghdfe](http://scorreia.com/software/reghdfe/) package in Stata.

-[^5]: Although there are very good reasons that you might want to modify your parent variables before doing so (e.g. centering them).
-As it happens, I'm [on record](https://twitter.com/grant_mcdermott/status/903691491414917122) as stating that interaction effects are most widely misunderstood and misapplied concept in econometrics.
-However, that's a topic for another day.
-(Read the paper in the link!)